leeminhduc2/leeminhduc2-hugo-website/content/about/index.md

 Well, I just want a place where I can share my personal thoughts, and also learn more about web design (with the help of Hugo ❤️).

-My blog is also available in both English and Vietnamese (which is work in progress).
+My blog is also available in both English and Vietnamese (which is WiP).

 ## My achievements (to be updated)